EricZhou95/Monetary-Policy-Transmission/README.md

 # Monetary-Policy-Transmission
-1. I gave a short talk on the application of panel local projection in estimating the heterogeneous effects of monetary policy shocks.
+1. I gave a short talk on estimating the heterogeneous effects of monetary policy shocks by panel local projection
    Date: 10/09/2019